 2) Don't hunt on that programs/features where everyone's hunting already.
 Find your own programs/hidden features/techniques.

-3) Always try to find bypass.
+3) Always try to find a bypass.